SukkaW/nolyfill/README.md

 ## Why

-While you embracing the latest features and security fixes by installing the latest Node.js LTS in your workspaces, `eslint-plugin-import`, `eslint-plugin-jsx-a11y`, and many other packages maintained by ljharb are still trying to support the **long-dead** Node.js 4 by adding **tons** of polyfills.
+While you embracing the latest features and security fixes by installing the latest Node.js LTS in your npms, `eslint-plugin-import`, `eslint-plugin-jsx-a11y`, and many other packages maintained by ljharb are still trying to support the **long-dead** Node.js 4 by adding **tons** of polyfills.
 Those polyfills are inflating your `node_modules` size, wasting your disk space and making your `npm i` / `yarn` / `pnpm i` slow.

 Whether to support Node.js 4 is up to ljharb, but most of you should not be forced to install polyfills for a Node.js version that has been dead since [2018-04-30](https://github.com/nodejs/release).